cyberkrunk/chesterjankowski/content/blog/2005-03-08-cbgb-mbgbb.md

 >
 >Both organizations have dug in their heels and claim a moral right to the property.
 >
->"We're an institution," said Hilly Kristal, the grandfatherly 73-year-old who started CBGB - with plans to stage "country, bluegrass and blues," not punk - in late 1973.
-"I think we're an important part of this community.
-The city uses us in their Olympics ad, along with the Statue of Liberty."
+>“We're an institution,” said Hilly Kristal, the grandfatherly 73-year-old who started CBGB - with plans to stage “country, bluegrass and blues,” not punk - in late 1973.
+“I think we're an important part of this community.
+The city uses us in their Olympics ad, along with the Statue of Liberty.”

 The story doesn't mention whether the homeless people also happen to be deaf.
 Better come visit NYC while it's still here!